kyclark/gitbook-metagenomics/modules_and_oop.md

 # Modules

-Here's an example a simple module that has some code/type/functions that we've seen before:
+Here's an example of a simple module that has some code/type/functions that we've seen before:

 ```
 $ cat -n DNA.pm6